mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 Ok.

 Next, on each card I want you to list:
-* The situation or circumstances.  i.e the business driver, negating a challange to an operation or goal
+* The situation or circumstances
+    (i.e.: What was the business driver, negating a challange to an operation or goal?)
-* The actions you took, the role you played.
+* The actions you took, the role you played
-* What the outcome was.
+* What the outcome was

-Now, once you have that, carry those around with you, and memorize them.
+Now, carry those cards around with you, and memorize them.
-practice actually presenting them in that exact format, so you can comment in a meeting,
+Practice actually talking about those points in that exact format.

 The situation was....
 and for those reasons, here are the actions I took, contributing directly to the outcome... and the result was .... (goal was exceeded, we saved $200,000 )

 So, I did exactly that, and before the interview, he called me and said, ok, we'll do the same interview again.

 I have a stopwatch, try to keep your responses to maybe 45s.

-And we ran it, and at the end he had some feedback, like the appropriate use of 'um' in the english language and other simplicities like that.

-Where I hit the mark, where I went over time.
+And we ran through it.
+At the end he had some more feedback.

 ## Tom was kind of an anomoly